-The value of the collisional shift correction and its uncertainty were calculated from four collisional shift evaluations.
-The last two of these measurements were performed before and after the present fountain evaluation.
+The value of the collisional shift correction and its uncertainty were calculated from the four most recent collisional shift evaluations.
+The last of these evaluations was performed after the current TAI scale unit measurement.

 The number of atoms contributing to the signal - and in this way the density - was changed by changing the microwave amplitude in the state selection cavity.
-An electronics switches automatically between two microwave amplitudes of the state selection cavity every 1000 s coherently with the data taking of the 5 MHz phase comparator.
+An electronic circuit switches automatically between two microwave amplitudes of the state selection cavity every 1000 s coherently with the data taking of the 5 MHz phase comparator.
 In this way a differential measurement of the collisional shift is performed, eliminating the effect of the frequency drifts of the hydrogen maser reference.
 The results of these evaluations are slope factors which give - multiplied with the actual number of atoms - the collisional frequency shift correction [2].
 For the correction of the TAI scale unit measurement the weighted average slope value obtained from the last four collisional shift evaluations was taken.